Overview of patient-oriented research

 -

-Strategy for Patient-Oriented Research (SPOR): Patient Engagement Framework [EN / FR]: SPOR Patient Engagement Framework is designed to establish key concepts, principles and areas for patient engagement to be adopted by all SPOR partners.
+Strategy for Patient-Oriented Research (SPOR): Patient Engagement Framework [EN / FR]: The SPOR Patient Engagement Framework establishes key concepts, principles and areas for patient engagement to be adopted by all SPOR partners.
 This framework primarily explores patient engagement in decision-making, capacity building for patient engagement, and highlights tools, resources and evaluation strategies.

-InGauge: Youth Engagement in Research Framework: A framework to engage youth in research, created in collaboration with youth members.
+InGauge: Youth Engagement in Research Framework: A framework for engaging youth in research, created in collaboration with youth members.

 -